-Your academic career at UMBC officially begins at New Student Orientation.
-This guidebook will provide you with valuable information to make decisions that will lead to success at UMBC and completion of your bachelor's degree.
-One important decision is the choice of an academic major that reflects your personal and professional goals.
-You may also consider adding a minor, a certificate, or a pre-professional pathway (such as pre-med or pre-law) to your plan.
+Selecting an academic major is an important decision and should reflect your personal and professional goals.
+You may also consider adding a minor, a certificate, or a pre-professional pathway (such as premed or pre-law) to your plan.

-UMBC's academic departments offer over 100 areas of study across the Arts and Humanities, Social Sciences, Physical Sciences, Mathematics, and Engineering.
-You can choose to design your own major through Individualized Study.
-You can also take electives for personal growth or to fulfill intellectual curiosity.
 We encourage you to become familiar with the full range of options in order to design an academic pathway just for you.
 In addition to this guidebook, you will want to consult additional sources, like the online Undergraduate Catalog, Academic Pathways website, academic department websites, and student handbooks distributed by some departments to their majors.